Sears Canada files for creditor protection

-Ailing Sears Canada Inc. has asked for court protection from its creditors so that it can continue operating as a stronger retailer, the company confirmed on Thursday morning.
+Ailing Sears Canada Inc. has asked for court protection from its creditors so that it can restructure and continue operating as a stronger retailer, the company confirmed on Thursday morning.

-Under court protection, the company will restructure and continue its reinvention plan which entails introducing discounted designer fashions and a new private label line to draw more customers to the stores.
+Under court protection, the company will revamp, close some stores and continue its reinvention plan which entails introducing discounted designer fashions and a new private label line to draw more customers to the stores, a source familiar with the situation said.

 Read more: Sears two-point-uh-oh